Computing nonlinear Schr\"odinger equations with Hermite functions beyond harmonic traps: Introduction

 where $T$ is the time of existence of solutions to \eqref{eqn:general_schroedinger} (this may also be infinity) and $\psi_0$ denotes the initial value.
 We want to deal with the unboundedness of the spatial domain $\mathbb{R}^d$.
-In PDE analysis the full space setting is easier to handle than for instance the torus due to the dispersive nature of the solution on $\mathbb{R}^d$.
+In PDE analysis the full space setting is easier to handle than, for instance, the torus due to the dispersive nature of the solution on $\mathbb{R}^d$.
 Numerically, on the other hand, unbounded domains are computationally much more challenging.

 Schr\"odinger equations appear as central models in a number of domains from solid state physics, to fibre optics and, as a result, their numerical approximation has been widely studied \cite{Jin_Markowich_Sparber_2011}.
 In particular, some of the most popular approaches are finite difference schemes \cite{markowich1999numerical,faou2025fully} and, the focus of the present work, spectral methods \cite{gottlieb1977numerical,iserles2009first,trefethen2000}.
 So far, Fourier spectral methods \cite{bao2003numerical,bao2002time,bao2003anumerical,ostermann2022error,banica2024numerical} are, in practice, often the preferred computational tool, due to the diagonal structure of $\Delta$ in the Fourier basis lending it very nicely for the construction of splitting schemes.
 The downside, however, is that the use of Fourier series requires periodic boundary conditions.
 Thus the common practice is to truncate the domain (usually to a symmetric interval $[-L,L]\subset\mathbb{R}$) and apply the Fourier spectral method on $[-L,L]$.
-However, the dynamics of this ``truncated'' surrogate Schr\"odinger equation is fundamentally different from the original equation \eqref{eqn:general_schroedinger}, and in particular the unbounded domain case is not recovered in the large-box limit as rigorously shown in \cite{faou2016weakly}.
-So we cannot hope to get a reliable description of the dynamics of \eqref{eqn:general_schroedinger} by assuming a large torus $\mathbb{T}^d_L = [-\pi/L,\pi/L]^d$ instead of the full space $\mathbb{R}^d$.
+A particularly promising way of adaptively choosing this truncation was recently presented in \cite{iserles2024convergence}.
+However, the dynamics of this ``truncated'' surrogate Schr\"odinger equation is fundamentally different from the original equation \eqref{eqn:general_schroedinger} and, in particular, the unbounded domain case is not recovered in the large-box limit as rigorously shown in \cite{faou2016weakly}.
+As a result, we cannot hope to get a reliable description of the dynamics of \eqref{eqn:general_schroedinger} by assuming a large torus $\mathbb{T}^d_L = [-\pi/L,\pi/L]^d$ instead of the full space $\mathbb{R}^d$.

 This observation has informed a recent push in the use of spatial discretisations that are more adapted to unbounded domains \cite{iserles2021solving}.
 A possible choice of basis for this purpose are Malmquist--Takenaka functions discovered by \cite{takenaka1925orthogonal,malmquist1925determination} and recently reintroduced and studied more thoroughly as part of a larger class of orthogonal systems with skew-Hermitian differentiation matrices in \cite{luong2023approximation,iserles2023approximation,iserles2020family}.